commandus/lorawan-network-server/README.md

 Automake, autoconf, libtool, gcc or cmake must be installed first.

-Also, must install at least one backend database library, ot install all of them:
+Also, must install at least one backend relation database library, ot install all of them:

 ```
 sudo apt install liblmdb-dev sqlite3 libsqlite3-dev libmysqlclient-dev firebird-dev